Tim Pernetti: Athletic director

-On April 1, 2009 Pernetti began work as the Director of Intercollegiate Athletics at Rutgers University as part of a five-year contract.
+On April 1, 2009, Pernetti began work as the Director of Intercollegiate Athletics at Rutgers University as part of a five-year contract.
 In the role he oversaw 24 men's and women's sports, fundraising and development, a staff of more than 200 employees and also oversaw coaching searches and hires in men's and women's sports.
 Pernetti is credited with transforming the business at Rutgers and for record-breaking fundraising results in four years.
 During his tenure, Rutgers Athletics generated more than $100M in incremental revenue for the department.
 Pernetti is also credited with building the Rutgers Athletics brand, and creating more media visibility than ever before.
 Pernetti is credited with negotiating the agreement to bring Rutgers to the Big Ten Conference in 2014.
 For his efforts, Pernetti was named one of the five candidates for Sports Business Journal National Athletic Director of the Year.

 Men's basketball controversy

 Pernetti came under fire in April 2013 when a video surfaced showing men's basketball coach Mike Rice abusing his players during practice.
 The video showed Rice throwing basketballs at players, including at their heads, kicking players, and calling players homophobic slurs.
 When Pernetti was made aware of Rice's behavior at team practices, he opted to suspend Rice for 3 games, fine him $50,000, and require that he complete anger management courses.

 However, Pernetti chose not to fire Rice, and the reasons behind the discipline were not made public.
 After ESPN's Outside the Lines aired the video on April 2, 2013, many expressed their disbelief on blogs and on Twitter that Rice had not been fired and that Pernetti should now be fired for his leniency toward Rice, whom Pernetti had hired as one of his first major acts as Rutgers AD.
 Elected officials joined the ensuing outcry, with New Jersey Governor Chris Christie condemning Rice's behavior, and State Assembly Speaker Sheila Oliver demanding that Rice be fired.
 When school president Robert Barchi saw the video for the first time on the night of April 2 (though he had signed off on the decision to suspend Rice in November), he called in Pernetti and told him that Rice had to leave immediately.
 Rice was fired the next day.

 On April 3, Barchi told Pernetti that he also had to go, and gave him the option of either resigning or being fired.
 After two days of negotiations, Pernetti resigned on April 5.
 He later said that he wanted to fire Rice in December, but did not believe at the time that Rutgers policy would support a firing.
+According to The Record, when Barchi saw the video for the first time, he concluded that if Pernetti did not consider Rice's actions a firing offense at the time, it would be untenable for Pernetti to stay.